nuxeo/nuxeo-wordpress-plugin/plugin-wp-nuxeo/readme.md

 ### Manual

-Manual installation through the Plugins panel of WordPress.
+Zip the plugin-wp-nuxeo projet and deploy manually through the Plugins panel of WordPress.
+Set the global parameters through the Settings>Nuxeo Options menu.

 ## Usage